 - I for an economical ability to Interconnect the project to the purchaser.

 Wind turbines range in size from tiny micro turbines to enormous utility scale power production facilities.
-Large turbines may have blades that are over 50 meters long - meaning the rotor diameter would be over 100 meters long - more than the length of a football field!
-The commercial-scale turbines are often placed on 100 meter towers, so the tip of the blades might reach as high as 160 meters (525 feet) in the air.
+Large turbines may have blades that are over 50 meters long -- meaning the rotor diameter would be over 100 meters long (more than the length of a football field)!
+The commercial-scale turbines are often placed on 100-meter towers, so the tip of the blades might reach as high as 160 meters (525 feet) in the air.

-Smaller home- or farm-sized turbines usually have a rotor diameter of up to 15 meters (50 feet) and can be placed on 30 to nearly 50 meter towers.
+Smaller home- or farm-sized turbines usually have a rotor diameter of up to 15 meters (50 feet) and can be placed on 30- to nearly 50-meter towers.

-It is important, however, to remember that wind maps are seldom detailed to the level of individual homesteads and there are many factors, such as hills, buildings, and trees that may further cause variances from the map.
+It is important, however, to remember that wind maps are seldom detailed to the level of individual homesteads and there are many factors -- such as hills, buildings, and trees -- that may further cause variances from the map.
 Nevertheless, it is a good place to start to give a general idea of your resource and do some basic economic analysis.

 Finally, you can measure your own wind speed by installing a device called an anemometer.
-Some state energy offices have a loan program in which you can rent an anemometer and data loggers to record your wind speed data.
+Some state energy offices have a loan program that allows you to rent an anemometer and data loggers to record your wind speed data.
 Contact your state energy office to learn more.
-You can verify that the data you collect is consistent with long-term wind Site-specific measurements using anemometers are considered by some to be the most reliable estimates of the wind resources for a project.
+You can verify that the data you collect is consistent with long-term wind.
+Site-specific measurements using anemometers are considered by some to be the most reliable estimates of the wind resources for a project.
 However, they can be quite costly and require from one to several years to complete.
 Other methods also exist where large scale computer weather models are created to extrapolate wind conditions at a specific site from historical data.
-Many times these computer models of a site’s wind resource can be less expensive than taking meteorological readings for a year or more.
+Many times these computer models of a site's wind resource can be less expensive than taking meteorological readings for a year or more.

 A precise understanding of your wind resource is the cornerstone of any wind project.
 While some of the best resources are found on agricultural lands, the power in the wind varies greatly from one location to another.